 Specified as the picture below:

-Picture 4 – the left data tree of T.
+Figure 4 – the left data tree of T.

 There are three steps to create this data structure:

 First, the trainer will process R [T].
 The two sub nodes A and B of T are created as the tags that adjacent to the left of T in the R[T] rules right side.